santagoy/san-tagoy-xyz/content/posts/Firefly-esque Lifepaths.md

 ---

 Basically a rip from [Wanton Pinoy Spaghetti](../games/wanton-pinoy-spaghetti/lifepaths.md).
-This is reflavored to sci-fi settings hence the title above.
+This is reflavored from historical Spaghetti Westerns to sci-fi Spaghetti Westerns hence the title above.

 Firefly the TV series is still fun despite me not really liking the creator that much anymore.
 I do want to run an open table in a similar 'Verse with Browncoats and space cowboys galore!

 I'll be making the Gear section next so stay tuned for that one.